Research Agenda

 • Loneliness/connectedness

 HERO is interested in better understanding how to develop and measure successful HWB strategies that address workplace mental and emotional health.
-HERO research aims to focus on key and current workplace mental health topics, including post-pandemic mental health, resiliency, social connectedness, and burn-out.
+HERO research aims to focus on key and current workplace mental health topics, including post-pandemic mental health, belonging, resiliency, social connectedness, and burn-out.

 Sustainability